Configuration PHP

-The preferred way to configure the PHP probe is via environment variables.
-That allows you to change the configuration without modifying your code:
+It's preferable that you configure the PHP probe using environment variables.
+It allows you to change the configuration without modifying your code.
+You can use the following environment variables:

 • BLACKFIRE_LOG_LEVEL

-Sets the verbosity of Probe’s log output.
+Sets the verbosity of the Probe's log output.
 Default value is 1 (error).

 1